maokzu/HousingCrafter/README.md

 Développé avec passion par **Mao_KZU**.

 ---
-*HousingCrafter n'est pas affilié à Blizzard Entertainment.*
+*HousingCrafter is not affiliated with Blizzard Entertainment.*